 A11.
 Yes, people with limited income and resources who qualify for Extra Help are NOT affected by the coverage gap.
 They will continue to pay the same copayment.

 Q12.
-Should I use Medicare Part D plan card during the donut hole?
+Should I use the Medicare Part D plan card during the donut hole?

 A12.
 Always use your Medicare Part D plan card, even during the donut hole.
 It’ll allow you to buy the prescription drugs at the plan’s negotiated prices, and to track and calculate your out-of-pocket costs automatically.

 Q13.
 Can I use my pharmacy discount card to buy prescription drugs?
-Will these costs count towards my out-of-pocket costs?
+Will these costs count towards my out-of-pocket expenses?

 Let Liberty Medicare Help you